Julius Kahn (inventor): Management

 Kahn served as a director of the Mahoning Bank, the First National Bank, and Dollar Bank.
-In 1927, he was elected chairman of the Youngstown Chamber of Commerce grade elimination committee, and a director of the street car committee in 1928.
+In 1927, he was elected chairman of the Youngstown Chamber of Commerce grade elimination committee, and a director of the streetcar committee in 1928.
 He was the president of an eponymous realty firm in Detroit.
 In 1930, Kahn was honorary chairman of the Allied Jewish financial campaign.
-He was also a member of several committees in metal-related industries as well as a member of the proxy committee that opposed the merger of Youngstown Sheet & Tube Company with Bethlehem Steel.
+He was also a member of several committees in metal-related industries, as well as a member of the proxy committee that opposed the merger of Youngstown Sheet & Tube Company with Bethlehem Steel.

-Kahn was the founder of United Steel Company in Wooster, Ohio and chairman of Truscon Laboratories in Detroit.
+Kahn was the founder of United Steel Company in Wooster, Ohio, and chairman of Truscon Laboratories in Detroit.
 He was president of Truscon Steel Company from its inception in 1905 until 1935, when it was taken over by Republic Steel Corporation.
 He then became a vice president for Republic, serving until 1939.

 Writing and publishing

 Kahn wrote several published articles on engineering and on the steel business.
 One article titled "Confidence and cooperation", discussed the ills of industry.
 Kahn was also a member of the American Society of Civil Engineers, which awarded him The Collingwood Prize for his paper "The Coal Hoists of the Calumet and Hecla Mining Company" in 1889.